YYLinn/2nd-order-solution-ML-Fairness-/README.md

 **fairness-in-ml**

 Fairness in ML mimics the Generative Adversarial Network logic of a zero-sum game, where the generative model is replaced by the predictive classifier model and the task of the adversarial model is to predict the sensitive attribute value from the output of the classifier.
 The adversarial training of the classifier is done through the extension of the original network architecture with an adversarial component.
-This technique ranks low in terms of Generalizability, Useability, and Interpretation as it involves the architecture of neural networks which is harder to implement and interpret when compared to XGBoost model.
+This technique ranks low in terms of Generalizability, Usability, and Interpretation as it involves the architecture of neural networks which is harder to implement and interpret when compared to the XGBoost model.
 Therefore, we also decided against moving this package forward in our recommendation.